-C. To compare these model outputs with your landscape, add the North Selkirk CFLRP LF2014 Un unedited landscape back to Map Studio by opening the Landscape Tools widget, clicking the Add to Map tab and using the checkbox to add the "North Selkirk CFLRP LF2014 Un".
+C. To compare these model outputs with your landscape, add the North Selkirk CFLRP LF23 UnEd landscape back to Map Studio by opening the Landscape Tools widget, clicking the Add to Map tab and using the checkbox to add the "North Selkirk CFLRP"

+LF23 UnEd".
 Use the drop-down arrows and check-boxes in Layer List to display only the landscape Fuel Model layer and the Model output Flame length layer.

-To move a layer group, such as Landscape, up or down in Layer List, click the More Options I button to the right of the layer and choose "Move up" or "Move down".
+Tip: To move a layer group, such as Landscape, up or down in Layer List, click the More Options-button to the right of the layer and choose "Move up" or "Move down."